 University requirements: 122 total credit hours, including all Gen Ed requirements and 40 hours of upper-division coursework (these hours can be drawn from all elements of the degree).

-Departmental distinction: To be eligible for distinction, a student must earn a high grade-point average and complete at least 4 semester hours of independent research to write a senior research paper.
-See the undergraduate adviser for details.
+Departmental distinction: To be eligible for distinction, a student must earn a high grade-point average.
+See the FAA website for specifications.

 WORKSHEET FOR MINOR IN ART HISTORY